Skip to content

 api_key: ${OPENAI_API_KEY}

-1. Name your package astrocyte-{database} (e.g., astrocyte-pgvector, astrocyte-neo4j).
+1. Name your package astrocyte-{database} (e.g., astrocyte-postgres, astrocyte-neo4j).

 2. Register the entry point under the appropriate group: astrocyte.vector_stores, astrocyte.graph_stores, or astrocyte.document_stores.